 Get all my garden design tips!
 Learn more about my two signature course – The Garden Design Lab and the Planting Design Boot Camp.
 (The planting design course is a subset of the bigger full Design Lab course).

 P.P.S.
-You might also enjoy this post that also has some great garden design tips for anyone who is just getting started – The Books You Need to be a Successful Garden Maker
+You might also enjoy this post that also has some great garden design tips for beginners and anyone who is just getting started – The Books You Need to be a Successful Garden Maker